Sage/streamlinejs/tutorial/tutorial.md

 The `funnel` acts like a semaphore.
 It limits the number of concurrent entries in the inner function to 20.

-With this implementation, each call to fileSearch opens 20 files at most but we could run out of file descriptors when lots of requests are handled concurrently.
-The fix is simple though: move the funnel declation one level up, just after the declaration of flows:
+With this implementation, each call to `fileSearch` opens 20 files at most but we could still run out of file descriptors when lots of requests are handled concurrently.
+The fix is simple though: move the `funnel` declation one level up, just after the declaration of `flows`:

 ```javascript
 var fs = require('fs'),